-- o use of differential correction and type of correction; - measurements with or without external antenna. - (3) reference parcels areas and perimeters, details about the measurements method applied for reference measurement; - (4) design of parcels set; - (5) table A with some explanation if needed (notice about the not normal procedure, applied equipment if changed or shared between operators, gross error etc.); - (6) basic statistic before outliers discarding: table B and C; - (7) results of outliers testing: table A with the removed single observations and/or all sets: - (8) repeatability and reproducibility standard deviation in [m^2] and in buffer values [m]; - (9) results of bias analysis and ANOVA analysis; - (10) buffer limit and class of the validated method; - Test data.
+- use of differential correction and type of correction; - o measurements with or without external antenna. - (3) reference parcels areas and perimeters, details about the measurements method applied for reference measurement; - (4) design of parcels set; - (5) table A with some explanation if needed (notice about the not normal procedure, applied equipment if changed or shared between operators, gross error etc.); - (6) basic statistic before outliers discarding: table B and C; - (7) results of outliers testing: table A with the removed single observations and/or all sets; - (8) repeatability and reproducibility standard deviation in [m^2] and in buffer values [m]; - (9) results of bias analysis and ANOVA analysis; - (10) buffer limit and class of the validated method; - · Test data.

-An example of xls file containing the collected data from an area measurement validation test can be found on WikiCAP (http://marswiki.jrc.ec.europa.eu/wikicap/images/4/41/Validation_test_data.xls)
+An example of xls file containing the collected data from an area measurement validation test can be found on WikiCAP

+(https://marswiki.jrc.ec.europa.eu/wikicap/images/f/fe/ISO 5725-2 template.zip).